mclods/forkify/readme.md

 ### [Website](https://mclods-forkify.herokuapp.com/)

 **forkify** is a JavaScript API which can be used for discovering new food recipes.
-It is based on the [API](https://forkify-api.herokuapp.com/) for retrieving recipe data using AJAX.

 👉  Special Thanks to [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/).